messageCross Icon

 How to Deploy a Node.js App on AWS EC2 Using Docker, Nginx, and SSL (Certbot)

-Deploying your Node.js app to the cloud doesn’t have to be complicated.
+Deploying your Node.js App on AWS doesn’t have to be complicated.
 In this comprehensive guide, you’ll learn how to launch a virtual machine using AWS EC2, containerize your app with Docker, set up a reverse proxy using Nginx, and secure it with SSL using Certbot.

 What is AWS?